 In Traffic, Drag Your Back Brake For Better Balance

 Picking your way through traffic at low speed is one of the hardest things we have to do as riders.
-Managing a heavy, unwieldy motorcycle while watching out for drivers and trying to figure out if your bars are going to fit between those mirrors requires complete attention, strong situational awareness, good hand-eye coordination and, sometimes, an extraordinary sense of balance.
+Managing a heavy, unwieldy motorcycle while watching out for drivers and trying to figure out if your 'bars are going to fit between those mirrors (You do lane-split, right?) requires complete attention, strong situational awareness, good hand-eye coordination and, sometimes, an extraordinary sense of balance.
 We can’t help you with the first three, but here’s a trick that’ll help make threading through cars less like walking a tight rope: drag a little back brake.

-Doing so smooths out power delivery and preps you for emergency stops of course, but by pushing the front end down as you accelerate and eliminating the bounciness that occurs as you move between acceleration and deceleration, it also seems to help with lateral balance.
-Maybe that’s because it allows you to focus on only side-to-side movements, without backwards and forwards heaves or simply the added smoothness, but it really will help you eliminate wobbles and uncertainty at walking-pace speeds.
+Doing so smooths out power delivery and preps you for emergency stops, of course, but by pushing the front end down as you accelerate and easing the bounciness that occurs as you move between acceleration and deceleration, it also seems to help with lateral balance.
+Maybe that’s because it allows you to focus on only side-to-side movements, without backward and forward heaves.
+Or maybe it's simply the added smoothness.
+But it really will help you eliminate wobbles and uncertainty at walking-pace speeds.

-To do it, don’t just stomp on the brake lever and hold it there, just graze it with your toe and keep a minimal amount of pressure.
+To do it, don’t just stomp on the brake lever and hold it there, graze it with your toe and keep a minimal amount of pressure.
 Barely enough to provide a little friction, just enough so you won’t coast if you were to pull in your clutch.
-Go try it, it works.
+Go try it – it works.

 Blip The Throttle To Make Downshifts Smoother